 Getting support at school

 Your child’s school would be the obvious place to start in this case.
 Each school should have a Special Educational Needs Co-coordinator, or SENCo, in the UK.
 Here is an easy reading introduction to support at mainstream school.
-Here are some specific examples.
 Here is a more detailed set of guides to school and student life.

 If you have not reached the diagnosis stage then your child’s GP (family doctor) needs to be consulted early on for a referral.
 Also, if you think things are dragging on too long for your child’s well-being then the GP might think it appropriate to try to speed things up.